• Home

 7. Isolate until you aren’t contagious anymore.
 Don’t go to the movies or a party.
 It’s amazing how many people do that and then cough on everyone else around them.

-8. Avoid eating dairy because it will add to your congestion.
+8. Avoid eating dairy while you are sick because it will add to your congestion.

 9. A little bourbon may help at first but don’t drink alcohol if you’re taking antibiotics and never with a cough syrup that contains codeine.